Can You Grow Tomatoes and Peppers Together?

-Read on to learn about the pros and cons of planting peppers and tomatoes in the same space.
+Read on to learn about the pros and cons of planting tomatoes and peppers in the same space.
 We’ll dig into the details of companion planting and specific crop needs to figure out whether or not these two veggies make good neighbors in the garden.

 - 1 What is Companion Planting?

 - 3 About the Nightshade Family: Solanaceae

 - 6 Should You Companion Plant Peppers and Tomatoes?

 Based on the principles of biodiversity and agro-ecology, planting two symbiotic plants together is a practice that has been used for thousands of years.
 It is also called interplanting.
 Interplanting has become very popular in organic farming and gardening because it maximizes the diversity and yield of plants in a given space.

 The principle is based on natural ecology: you don’t often see a monoculture of just one type of plant growing wild.
 You see plants growing together and likely helping each other thrive.
 Certain plants improve each other’s growth when planted together.

 Companion planting means less disease and pest pressure for your crops because insects have a harder time finding plants to prey on.
 More diversity also means more resilience in the garden ecosystem because different plants are attracting different species of beneficial organisms both above and below ground.